 - (5) Consent presumed.
 A member's participation in a meeting described herein without explicit objection will constitute consent to the manner in which such a meeting is conducted. - (h) Quorum.
 Three (3) Board members shall constitute a quorum. - (i) Voting.
-All actions of the Board shall be taken by majority vote. - (1) The chairperson shall vote only in the following circumstances: - (i) to break a tie; or - (ii) if necessary, to constitute a quorum in the absence of other members. - Band government employees and are required to be absent from their employment to attend mandatory training as determined by the Board, then members shall be compensated at their previously documented hourly rates of pay for each hour that they are in attendance at such training plus mileage and other travel expenses as stated in subsection (f) above.
+All actions of the Board shall be taken by majority vote. - (1) The chairperson shall vote only in the following circumstances: - (i) to break a tie; or - (ii) if necessary, to constitute a quorum in the absence of other members. - (j) Training.
+Training for Board members is highly encouraged.
+If members are not Band government employees and are required to be absent from their employment to attend mandatory training as determined by the Board, then members shall be compensated at their previously documented hourly rates of pay for each hour that they are in attendance at such training plus mileage and other travel expenses as stated in subsection (f) above.
 If members are Band government employees, then absence from employment will not be deducted from their accrued annual leave and they will be paid as if they were at work plus expenses as stated in subsection (f) above.